wataash/Windows-Post-Install/README.md

 # Windows-Post-Install

-Backup data and configurations in Windows and restore them after installing new Windows.
+Backups data and configurations in Windows, and restores them after new Windows installed.
-I don't expect this code to be used by others, so I use Japanese in code.
+I don't expect this code to be used by others.
+Some comments is written in Japanese.